In the foothills of the Blue Ridge Mountains of Virginia, the soil is clay. This clay is red.

 It was totally worth the risk.
 After all, sometimes risks really do pay off.

-But we never saw those clothes again—by morning, the muddy pile was gone.
+But we never saw those clothes again—by morning, the muddy pile was long gone.